-Not much to do all game, but came up with a crucial punch on a free-kick to deny Kanu an open goal.
+Not much to do all game, but came up with a crucial punch on a free kick to deny Kanu an open goal.

 Hardly put a foot wring at the back, as he often popped up to make an interception or tackle just when Anderlecht looked like finding a sight on goal.

 Did not provide much in the way of an offensive option for his teams, as he kept his runs forward largely in check.
-It was hard to fault him for this though, as his play in defence was top notch, and on a rare foray forward, he managed to win a penalty for his side.
+It was hard to fault him for this though, as his play in defense was top notch, and on a rare foray forward, he managed to win a penalty for his side.

-The weak link in Zenit’s otherwise solid backline, as most of Anderlecht’s good fortune came down his flank.
+The weak link in Zenit’s otherwise solid back line, as most of Anderlecht’s good fortune came down his flank.
 He was turned inside out by Gillet with embarrassing ease for the visitors’ best chance of the first half.

 Like his defensive partner Lombaerts, Hubocan was solid at the back.
 A few questionable moments positionally forced him into some dramatic recoveries, but he was rarely bested on the night.